isamert/scli/README.md

 - `:openUrl` or `:u` opens last URL in messages, if there is one.
 - `:openAttach` or `:o` opens last attachment in messages, if there is one.
 - `:attach FILE_PATH` or `:a FILE_PATH` attaches given file to message.
 - `:attachClip` or `:c` attaches clipboard content to message.
 This command tries to detect clipboard content.
 If clipboard contains something with the mime-type `image/png` or `image/jpg`, simply attaches the image to message.
 If clipboard contains `text/uri-list` it attaches all the files in that URI list to your message.
 This command needs `xclip` installed.
+- `:toggleNotifications` or `:n` toggles desktop notifications.
+If desktop notifications are enabled, when a new message arrives a notification will be sent trough `notify-send`.
+Notifications are disabled at program startup, you can toggle it with `:n`.

 Examples:
 ```